 As a distinct component of the State's quality improvement strategy, provide information in the following fields to detail the State's methods for discovery and remediation.

 a.
-Methods for Discovery: Service Plan Assurance/Sub-assurances
+Methods for Discovery: Service Plan Assurance/Sub-assurances i.
+Sub-Assurances:

 The state demonstrates it has designed and implemented an effective system for reviewing the adequacy of service plans for waiver participants.